All Episodes

 Right.

-No, that that's right.
+No, that's right.

 I mean, the war we're all talking about with the swamp, right?

-We got a trillion and a half to work with in the Senate budget, and so that's the total amount we get to dole out, right?
+We got a trillion and a half to work with in the Senate budget.

-Uh, but there's a fixed sum, right?
+But there's a fixed sum, right?

 So either the swamp gets it or the middle class gets it.

-So the freedom caucus obviously is fighting tooth and nail on behalf of the middle class and to get economic growth.
+So the Freedom Caucus, obviously, is fighting tooth and nail on behalf of the middle class and to get economic growth.

-And that that part's underplayed, right?
+And that part's underplayed, right?

-You always do those clip series on your shows.
+The press, you always do those clip series on your shows.

 Put a clip series together of the Democrats.